padreati/rapaio/rapaio-core/src/rapaio/data/Group.md

 a single row is obtained for each group of rows.
 There is however the possibility to generate a single row with multiple variable values, but not multiple rows.

+TODO:
+- normalization level
+- to Frame and unstack level

+It would be interesting to refactor everything to allow grouping with custom code.